IgorBerman/dyn-allocation/README.md

 ## Current status:
 1. Running in production where it makes sence(e.g. services with some idle times)
 2. We achieved better resources utilization: instead of 4 services we are able to run 5 services on same cluster without degradation in SLA
-3. We were able to provide mor cores to every service 800 vs 500 which reduced end-to-end running times
+3. We were able to provide more cores to every service 800 vs 500 which reduced end-to-end running times

 ![Before dynamic allocation](./after.png)